Easy Ways to Reduce Monthly Bills

 If you have significant credit card debt, let go of some of your non-essential expenses for a few months in an effort to clear some or all of said debt out.
 Start by paying off the debt on cards with high monthly interest rates, and then move on to the cards with lower interest rates.
 Another option is to move all your debt from multiple cards onto a single card that offers 0% interest.

-Stop mindless spending by writing down every purchase you make in a monthly budget planner.
+Write down every purchase you make in a monthly budget planner, or track your purchases in a budgeting app.
 Once you know where the money goes you’ll be able to make sensible and practical decisions about whether each purchase is acceptable.
 Keeping a monthly budget planner also trains you to stop and think before buying something, because you’ll have to account for it later.

 Many of these tips can be put into practice without having to make any major changes to the way you live your life.
 Just start by trying one or two, and then gradually implement one more each month.